 Assigns, reviews and approves the work of lower-level Budget Analysts, Operating;

 Trains lower-level Budget Analysts, Operating;

-Provides advice and technical guidance to lower-level Budget Analysts to develop their skills in the techniques of budgeting;
+Provides advice and technical guidance to lower-level Budget Analysts, Operating to develop their skills in the techniques of budgeting;

 Conducts studies of all budget expenditures of units of the Executive Branch of State government;